On the List Color Function Threshold: Introduction

 \begin{ques} [Kirov and Naimi~\cite{KN16}] For every graph $G$, is it the case that $\nu(G) = \tau(G)$? \end{ques}

 \begin{ques} [Thomassen~\cite{T09}] Is there a universal constant $\alpha$ such that for any graph $G$, $\tau(G) - \chi_{\ell}(G) \le \alpha$? \end{ques}

 Question~\ref{ques: threshold}, which is asking whether the list color function of a graph and the corresponding chromatic polynomial stay the same after the first point at which they are both nonzero and equal, remains open.
-However, the DP-coloring analogue of Question~\ref{ques: threshold} was answered in the negative in~\cite{BK21} where it was studied under the notion of chromatic adherence.
+However, the DP-coloring analogue of Question~\ref{ques: threshold} was answered in the negative in~\cite{BK21} where it was studied under the notion of chromatic adherence (see~\cite{KM19} for an introduction to the DP color function, the DP-coloring analogue of list color function).

 In \cite{T09}, it was shown that in Question~\ref{ques: universal}, $\alpha$ cannot be zero.
 In this paper we show that the answer to Question~\ref{ques: universal} is no in a fairly strong sense.
 Specifically, we prove the following.